-(Inputs Do Not Require Additional Excitation)
+(Does Not Require Additional Excitation)

-Digital inputs of this model accept voltage signals up to 32V, are active-high, and use TTL thresholds for logic transfer.
-The digital inputs of this model are already wired to accomplish loopback monitoring of their tandem open-source, high-side switched output, but may alternately be used to monitor input levels from the field when their corresponding outputs are switched OFF.
-Digital inputs are additionally pulled down to Return via a 10K pull-down resistor installed on the board and will never float.
+The four active-high inputs of this model are already wired to accomplish loopback monitoring of the tandem open-source, high-side switched outputs, but may alternately be used to monitor input levels from the field when their outputs are switched OFF.
+Inputs of this model accept voltage signals up to 32V, are active-high, and use TTL thresholds for logic transfer.
+They additionally are pulled down to Return via 10K pull-down resistors installed on the board and will never float.
 Observe proper polarity when making I/O connections.
 Refer to the following figures to wire the digital inputs of this model.